fernandodelperal/casasdeconvivencias/wp-content/plugins/nextend-facebook-connect/readme.txt

 * UserPro compatibility
 * Ultimate Member compatibility
 * Easy Digital Downloads compatibility
-* Pro providers: LinkedIn, Amazon, VKontakte, WordPress.com, Yahoo, PayPal, Disqus, Apple, GitHub, Microsoft, Line, Discord, Slack, TikTok and more coming soon
+* Pro providers: LinkedIn, Amazon, VKontakte, WordPress.com, Yahoo, PayPal, Disqus, Apple, GitHub, Microsoft, Line, Discord, Slack, TikTok, Steam, Twitch, Kakao, Reddit, Spotify and more coming soon
 * Configure whether email address should be asked on registration at each provider
 * Configure whether username should be asked on registration at each provider
 * Choose from icons or wide buttons